Stop Moss And Weeds Poking Through Concrete: 5 Proven Ways

 Tip #2: Use a Weed Killer That Works for You

 Whether you’re happy to use chemicals or prefer a gentler, natural approach, there are plenty of ways to stop moss and weeds poking through concrete by targeting them directly.
-Chemical weed killers are widely available and can be a fast and effective option—just follow the instructions precisely and choose a product suitable for your space.
+Chemical weed killers are widely available and can be a fast and effective option, but follow the instructions precisely and choose a product suitable for your space.

 If you have pets or children, always check the label to make sure the weed killer is safe to use around them.
 There are plenty of pet-friendly weed killers available to give you peace of mind when getting rid of the weeds and moss.